 Tsuyoshi Nishimoto, Iida's son-in-law who took over many of the responsibilities during the war years while Koichi was in the internment camp, continued to run the operations until 1994 when he passed away.
 Kiyoshi Nishimoto's brothers Richard and Robert Iida, both much younger siblings, took over the store management.
-However, declining sales and increasing rent resulted lida Residence Honolulu, HI Name of Property County and State in the closure of the Ala Moana store in June 2005 and Iida's soon focused online sales and operating out of a blue warehouse on the corner of Kona and Pensacola streets near Ala Moana Center at 1205 Hopaka Street.
+However, declining sales and increasing rent resulted in the closure of the Ala Moana store in June 2005 and Iida's soon focused online sales and operating out of a blue warehouse on the corner of Kona and Pensacola streets near Ala Moana Center at 1205 Hopaka Street.
 The Iida family owns this building and rents out part of it to four tenants.